fluxcd/flux2-kustomize-helm-example/README.md

 Note that with ` interval: 5m` we configure Flux to pull the Helm repository index every five minutes.
 If the index contains a new chart version that matches a `HelmRelease` semver range, Flux will upgrade the release.

-## Bootstrap dev and production
+## Bootstrap dev and staging

 The clusters dir contains the Flux configuration:

 ```
 ./clusters/
-├── production
+├── staging
 │   ├── apps.yaml
 │   └── infrastructure.yaml
 └── dev